ArkaprabhaGhatak/Keats/README.md

 And of course Akka http://akka.io/

 I already ported the core genomic data representation classes : VariantContext, Allele(Context) and Genotype(Context).
-Porting can be done class by class and existing unit tests arereused.
+Porting can be done class by class and existing unit tests are reused.
 This is possible because Java and Scala are compatible.
 I am now working on making the vcf/bcf codec, reader and writer threadsafe.

 Keats is a work in progress and not ready for use.
 The code is MIT license.